Employee Technology Acceptable Use Policy

 Staff shall not download executable software, including freeware and shareware, unless it is required to complete their job responsibilities.

 Staff shall not use district IT resources to intentionally disable or overload any computer system or network, or to circumvent any system intended to protect the privacy or security of the district’s IT resources.

-Unauthorized dial-up access to the Internet is prohibited from any device that is attached to any part of the district’s network.
+Unauthorized access to the Internet is prohibited from any device that is attached to any part of the district’s network.

 Staff shall not access, store, display, distribute, edit, or record sexually explicit or extremist material using district IT resources.
-Violation of this policy may result in immediate disciplinary action up to and including termination of employment.
+Violation of this procedural directive may result in immediate disciplinary action up to and including termination of employment.
 The incidental and unsolicited receipt of sexually explicit or extremist material, such as might be received through email, shall not constitute a violation of this section, provided that the material is promptly deleted and neither stored nor forwarded to other parties.

 Staff is prohibited from accessing or attempting to access IT resources for which they do not have explicit authorization by means of user accounts, valid passwords, file permissions or other legitimate access and authentication methods.
-It is a violation of district policy to grant another individual access to any district accounts that have been authorized to you; or use another individual’s district authorized accounts, user-ids and/or passwords.
+It is a violation of district procedural directive to grant another individual access to any district accounts that have been authorized to you; or use another individual’s district authorized accounts, user-ids and/or passwords.

 Occasional and incidental personal use of the district’s IT resources and Internet access is allowed subject to limitations.